Psionergy/Recipe_Project/README.md

 ### Data Exploration

-#### Distribution of Ratings
+#### Univariate Analysis
-The majority of recipes receive ratings of 4 or 5, indicating a positive user bias.
+The distribution of ratings indicates a strong user preference for highly-rated recipes, with the majority of ratings concentrated at 4 and 5 stars.
+This reflects a generally positive user experience and suggests that users are more likely to leave ratings for recipes they enjoy.

 **Visualization:**
 <iframe